MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 ## <a name="createServicePrinciple"></a> Create Service Principle for Microsoft Dynamics ERP Microservices

-**Export to Azure Data Lake** feature is based an independent microservice that enables exporting Finance and Operations Apps tables data to Azure Data Lake and keeps the data in the data lake fresh.
-Microservice uses Azure service principle **Microsoft Dynamics ERP Microservices** to securely connect customers Azure resources.
-Before you can configure Export to Data Lake feature, you must add service principle **Microsoft Dynamics ERP Microservices** in customers Azure active directory.
+**Export to Azure Data Lake** feature is built using a microservice that exports Finance and Operations data to Azure Data Lake and keeps the data fresh.
+Microservice uses Azure service principle **Microsoft Dynamics ERP Microservices** to securely connect to your Azure resources.
+Before you can configure Export to Data Lake feature, you must add service principle **Microsoft Dynamics ERP Microservices** in your Azure Active Directory (AAD).
+This step enables AAD to authenticate the microservice.

 > [!NOTE]
-You will need **Azure Active Directory tenant administrator** rights to perform these steps.
+> You will need **Azure Active Directory tenant administrator** rights to perform these steps.
 >
 To add the Service Principle Perform following steps
 1. Launch the Azure portal and go to the Azure Active Directory.